ygwang2018/HeterogeneousSVR/README.md

 # HeterogeneousSVR_Ryan
-Heterogeneous support vector regression framework for modeling data with unequal variances
+The source code for the case study of Chapter 5 of Ryan's PhD thesis.
+In this chapter, a heterogeneous SVR framework is proposed for modeling data with unequal variances.